chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 - `meetup-api` provides us with the data for the meetup
 - `asciinema` isn't strictly necessary and we'll talk about it last

-`class TeamBuilder` is where you would be writing your application logic.
+`execute` function is where you would be writing your application logic.

-`main` function will use the `TeamBuilder` class.
+You should not require to make changes to `main` and `get_names` functions.
+In an upcoming project nights we will dig into `get_names` and make changes to it.

 Next lets run app.py